Categories of leave

 Category 4 – Deferral of commencement of training

-You may apply to defer your commencement of training for an initial period of up to 26 calendar weeks and in extenuating circumstances, you may submit a request for an additional period of up to 26 calendar weeks.
+You may apply to defer your commencement of training for an initial period of up to 26 calendar weeks.
+You may submit a request for an additional period of up to 26 calendar weeks in extenuating and unforeseen circumstances.